 When to Post?

-You should schedule your post during the time most of your audiences are active (are online).
-This varies for different industries and you will have to fine-tune this over time by reviewing your page analytics.
-Below is only a guide of where you can start out for the different networks.
+You should schedule your post when most of your audiences are active (are online).
+This varies for different industries, and you will have to fine-tune this over time by reviewing your page analytics.
+Below is only a guide on where you can start out for the different networks.

 - Twitter – 1-3pm weekdays

 - Facebook – 1-4pm weekdays

 - LinkedIn – 7-8:30am and 5-6pm Tuesday, Wednesday, and Thursday